 Gator getting application time

-It’s alligator hunting application time and for those planning to hunt around the Santee Cooper lakes, applications can be submitted electronically.
-The applications must be received by 5 p.m, June 15.
+It’s alligator hunting application time and for those planning to hunt around the Santee Cooper lakes, applications can be submitted electronically beginning June 1.
+The applications must be received by 5 p.m, July 15.
 Go to the SCDNR website at www.dnr.sc.gov and check the ‘Alligator Hunting’ section on the website for complete details.

 Santee Cooper’s striper fishery closes on June 15 and will open again in the fall.
 The first two weeks of this month can bring hot striper action to anglers who can find these fish along deep-water ledges and humps as they chase baitfish in big schools.